hassanrehman01398/Nuke-Launcer/README.md

 # Nuke-Launcher
-This project just implement image processing and graphics in C and was not made to criticize any country.I just made it so that I can be aware of C graphics.In this project animation,shapes,filing and basic gui is implemented
+This project just implement image processing and graphics in C and was not made to criticize any country.
+# Advance Image processing
+Now I am using more advance version of image processing or core processing.In this I am playing with memory to get my work done but still a way to go to convert my gray scale image in its actual color.